 R.G. & G.R.
 Harris Funeral Homes v.
 EEOC

-Case Concerning Employment Discrimination Based on Gender Identity Under Title VIIKey Date: October 8, 2019 • Supreme Court Oral Argument in Case
+Case Concerning Employment Discrimination Based on Gender Identity Under Title VIIKey Date: June 15, 2020 • Supreme Court Rules 6-3 In Favor of Defendant

 Legal Team: EEOC & ACLU